suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 # Interactions with MOQ Secure Objects

-TODO - explain how the shared secret for each epock can be used as the base key for and epock can be used as the key idetifier ( KID).
+TODO - explain how the shared secret for each epoch can be used to derive `track_base_key` for each MOQT track  and use epoch as  key idetifier (KID) in the SecureObject Header.

 # Security Considerations